Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 absence of extra type information, the user needs some way to set specific Roblox types.

-This problem is solved with "explicit primitives", or **exprims**.
+This problem can be solved with "explicit primitives", or **exprims**.
 An exprim is a userdata representation of an otherwise ambiguous type.
 This userdata carries type metadata along with a given value, allowing the value to be mapped to the correct Roblox type when it is set as a property.

-The `types` library contains functions for constructing exprim types.
-See the [types library](#user-content-types-library) section for a list of exprims.
+The [`types` library][types-lib] contains a constructor function for each exprim type.

 	-- Problem
 	local v = Instance.new("IntValue")